yesodweb/yesod-cookbook/Wish-List.md

 * Create a wai-handler-direct-fastcgi which uses the direct-fastcgi package instead of the C library.
 Discussion: https://github.com/snoyberg/wai-handler-fastcgi/commit/ca64674de3934ae8dd9a612487596db0cd049781
 * http-conduit: add multipart form rendering.
 That’s possibly even a good project for a separate package.
 * screen casts, maybe webinars/virtual meetups.
 * Have client session cookie code not only optional for whole site, but optional per subsite.
-Follow up on Matt’s idea of “Yesod middleware” for providing features like sessions.
 * Proxy subsite.
 Could be useful for cross-domain Ajax.
 * Extend the current benchmark suite to run against Erlang, Nginx Perl module, and maybe that one Lua contender and Lift.
 Based on [this](http://steve.vinoski.net/blog/2011/05/09/erlang-web-server-benchmarking/), for Erlang, We may need to benchmark against both Yaws and mistulin.
 [Here is an article](http://www.mnot.net/blog/2011/05/18/http_benchmark_rules) on doing http benchmarking and [another](http://www.ostinelli.net/a-comparison-between-misultin-mochiweb-cowboy-nodejs-and-tornadoweb/)